Pinocchio poster

 The inciting incident occurs at 14 minutes when Pinocchio comes to life, speaking and moving.
 This magical event disrupts Geppetto's ordinary existence and introduces the central challenge: turning a wooden puppet into a real boy..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Pinocchio chooses to follow Honest John and Gideon instead of going to school, actively deciding to abandon his father's wishes and enter a world of temptation and danger., moving from reaction to action.
+This reveals the protagonist's commitment to Pinocchio chooses to follow Honest John and Gideon instead of going to school, actively deciding to abandon his father's wishes and enter a world of temptation and danger., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat On Pleasure Island, Pinocchio begins transforming into a donkey - a false defeat where his worst fears are realized and he discovers the true cost of his choices and disobedience., fundamentally raising what's at risk.
+Notably, this crucial beat On Pleasure Island, Pinocchio begins transforming into a donkey - a false defeat where his worst fears are realized and he discovers the true cost of his choices and disobedience., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Pinocchio learns that Geppetto has been swallowed by Monstro while searching for him.
-This represents the "death" of his father and the ultimate consequence of Pinocchio's selfishness - his lowest point., reveals the protagonist at their lowest point.
+This represents the "death" of his father and the ultimate consequence of Pinocchio's selfishness - his lowest point., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Pinocchio decides to sacrifice himself to save Geppetto, choosing to dive into the sea to be swallowed by Monstro.
 This selfless act represents his transformation and synthesis of all he's learned., demonstrating the transformation achieved throughout the journey.